A few final thoughts from the NAIS Annual Conference.

 What did you learn?

 This morning, Onaje X.O.
 Woodbine, a philosophy and religious studies teacher at Phillips Academy and the author of Black Gods of the Asphalt spoke about his experience of being a black basketball player at Yale and deciding to leave the team to concentrate on his studies.
 He read the letter his coach wrote to him after he left which accused him of ruining opportunities for other black athletes in the future.
-This type of generalizing one black man’s actions on all black men is racism at play and many white people are not even conscious of it.
-There were a number of other explicitly racist comments in the letter.
-It was demoralizing.
+He described this type of generalizing one black man’s actions on all black men is racism at play.

 Onaje then spoke about his study of basketball in the Boston neighborhood where he grew up.
 He described the flow state and the safety that black men found when on the basketball court.
 He shared stories of how basketball tournaments were named after so many young men who were killed, and the impact of this trauma.
 He had two performers act out vignettes from his book.